Health and Nutrition Benefits of Fresh and Dried Apricots With Recipes

-During the drying process they are usually treated with sulphur dioxide gas and also sulfites to extend their shelf life.
-These sulfites may cause an aggravation in asthmatic symptoms in those suffering from asthma and thus such people would do well to go in for only the fresh apricots or those organically dried.
+During the drying process, they are usually treated with sulphur dioxide gas and also sulfites to extend their shelf life.
+These sulfites may cause an aggravation in asthmatic symptoms in those who have asthma and thus, such people would do well to go in for only the fresh apricots or those organically dried.

-Unsulfured dried apricots have a coarser texture and are brown in color as compared to the ones treated with sulfites which are bright orange in color.
+Unsulfured dried apricots have a coarser texture and are brown in colour as compared to the ones treated with sulfites which are bright orange in colour.

-Asian and Mediterranean apricot seeds are sweet and therefore their extract is used in flavoring Italian liquer amaretta and amretti biscotti.
+Asian and Mediterranean apricot seeds are sweet and therefore their extract is used in flavouring Italian liqueur amaretta and amretti biscotti.
 Their oil is also used as a cooking oil.

 Some apricot kernels may taste bitter due to higher amygdalin content which means a higher cyanide content often toxic to the body and hence these bitter ones should not be consumed.